Merzasphor/MWSE/docs/source/lua/type/tes3npc.rst

 ----------------------------------------------------------------------------------------------------

 `actorFlags`_ (`number`_)
+    Read-only.
 A number representing the actor flags.
 Truly a bit field.

 `aiConfig`_ (`tes3aiConfig`_)
+    Read-only.
 A substructure off of actors that contains information on the current AI configuration.

 `attributes`_ (`table`_)
     A table of eight numbers, representing the base values for the actor's attributes.